ValentinBELYN/icmplib/README.md

 - `type`

-  The type of message.
+  The type of ICMP message.

   - Type: `int`

 - `code`

-  The error code.
+  The ICMP error code.

   - Type: `int`